Install it

 Performance tips that actually work

-ollama run llama2 --context 2048GPU acceleration: If you have a decent NVIDIA/AMD GPU, Ollama uses it automatically
+ollama run llama2 --context 2048GPU acceleration: if you have a decent NVIDIA/AMD GPU, Ollama uses it automatically.

 ollama list ollama rm unused-model